hossam7amdy/software-development/12-software-desing-principles/single-responsibility-principle/README.md

 }
 ```

-## Benefits

-By following the SRP, you can achieve the following benefits:

-- **Easier to understand**: By having a single responsibility, a class, function, or module becomes easier to understand, as it is focused on doing one thing well.
-- **Easier to maintain**: When a class, function, or module has a single responsibility, it is easier to maintain, as changes are localized to a single place.
-- **Easier to extend**: When a class, function, or module has a single responsibility, it is easier to extend, as new functionality can be added without affecting existing functionality.

 ## Conclusion

 The Single Responsibility Principle (SRP) is a fundamental principle of object-oriented design.
 By following this principle, you can create code that is easier to understand, maintain, and extend.